Jesse R. James

 The distinct defect (cleft helix) at the top rim of his ear sets the corpse apart from Jesse W. James.

 Others believe the Outlaw legend belongs to J. Frank Dalton who lived until 1951.
 Dalton claimed his real name was Jesse Robert James, 1st cousin to Jesse Woodson James.
-He maintained his claim to his death at 104
+He maintained his claim to his death at 104 years old.

 Genealogy records show Jesse’s father, Robert Sallee James’ brother, John James had a son named Robert Woodson James.
 He took the name Jesse, as one of 72 aliases he used in his lifetime.

-Those who subscribe to the J. Frank Dalton figure as Jesse James will be pleased to see him here in outlaw attire.
+Those who subscribe to the J. Frank Dalton figure as Jesse James will be pleased to see him here in signature black attire.
 The black guns, gloves, coat and hat make for an imposing look of ferocity.
 The stone cold look in his eyes is indicative of his signature kill, which was to shoot a man over the left eye.

 Jesse Robert James alias: J. Frank Dalton claimed he was the son of Confederate Capt.
 George James who fired on Ft.
 Sumter, which ignited the Civil War.
 Jesse Robert James had a brother named Sylvester Franklin James, together their gang robbed banks, trains and stagecoaches.
 They were one of several “James Gangs” and all of them were connected with the clandestine super spies of the Knights of the Golden Circle.